-- (1) The vendor shall ensure that collectors receive appropriate detailed training that includes a review of reviewed and acknowledged the federal OSHA Bloodborne Pathogen regulations (29 C.F.R.
+(1) The vendor shall ensure that collectors reviewed and acknowledged the federal OSHA Bloodborne Pathogen regulations (29 C.F.R.
 1910.1030).
-The vendor shall document such training in their personnel file and the employee must certify they have received and understand such training.
-The vendor shall provide the documentation to the USPO/USPSO upon request. - (2) The vendor shall ensure that all personnel handling urine specimens wear disposable gloves designed for protection against bio-hazards, and are familiar with standard precautions for handling bodily fluids.
+The vendor shall document the same in the collector's personnel file and the collector must certify they have received and understand the regulations.
+The vendor shall provide the documentation to the CO upon request.

+(2) The vendor shall ensure that all personnel handling urine specimens wear disposable gloves designed for protection against biohazards and are familiar with standard precautions for handling bodily fluids.
 The vendor is responsible for providing disposable gloves for employees.
 These are not provided by the CO.